smartcontractkit/ccip/core/services/ocr2/plugins/rebalancer/README.md

 // And several more that we will see later.
 ```

-Let's assume that are looking at this contract, the rebalancer contract on `Chain A` (our example above).
+Let's assume that we are looking at the rebalancer contract on `Chain A` (our example above).

 The `getAllCrossChainRebalancers()` will return something like this: